Eventing: Safety

 The newest improvement in cross-country safety is the frangible fence, which uses a pin and other techniques which allow the fence to "break or fall" in a controlled manner to minimize the risk of injury to horse and rider.
 This can help to prevent the most dangerous situation on cross-country, when the horse hits a solid fence between the forearm and chest, and somersaults over (rotational fall), sometimes falling on the rider.
 This type of fall has caused the deaths of several riders and horses.

-Leg protection for horses has also improved.
-Very little was used in the early days, even on cross-country.
-Leg protection is now seen on nearly every horse at all levels.
-Boots have increased technologically, and include materials that either help absorb shock or are very hard and strong to prevent a serious injury.

 Rules protecting riders have improved as well.
 Riders are now required to wear a safety vest (body protector) during cross-country, as well as an ASTM/SEI or ISO approved equestrian helmet equipped with a retention harness, which must be fastened while on the horse.
 Eventing was one of the first sports to require the use of a helmet with harness when jumping.
 As of 2010, more riders were wearing air bag vests, which automatically inflate if a rider falls off the horse.